 At Hyperbaric Medical Solutions (HMS), we see many patients suffering from diabetes, which reduces a person’s insulin sensitivity, and the disease's devastating side effects.
 One such side effect are non-healing wounds, commonly referred to diabetic foot ulcers.
 We take great pride in helping these individuals in successfully healing their diabetic foot ulcers with hyperbaric oxygen therapy (HBOT).

 Diabetic foot ulcers, or DFUs, are open sores that develop on the feet of diabetics.
 If left untreated, they could lead to amputation of toes and feet.
 For these patients, and others suffering from diabetes and pre-diabetes, we seek to be a resource to help our patients understand the root cause of their disease and to help them manage it, often working in tandem with these patients' other providers to co-manage their care.
-In this article, we discuss some of the biochemistry underlying diabetes and some things people can do to alleviate the symptoms of diabetes or even reverse its course.

 TO INCREASE INSULIN SENSITIVITY, KEEP THESE HELPFUL SUGGESTIONS IN MIND:

-Adopt A Ketogenic Diet
+Adopt a Ketogenic Diet

 As Vito J. Rizzo, DPM, DABPS and partner at 21st Century FootCare explains: “There is the potential of the ketogenic diet to reverse diabetes or decrease the number of drugs needed to manage it.
 It is a low-carbohydrate diet where patients get most of their calories from fat and protein."